kogarashisan/PerfTests/README.md

 If you want to learn more, then I recommend you this site for reference: [mrale.ph](http://mrale.ph/) (it's not mine, but currently it's one of the best sources about JavaScript engine internals).

-<i>I do not claim absolute correctness of these tests, they are just more relevant than average.</i>

 ##Techniques used

 These tests try to provide most accurate results, although it's not guaranteed that they are 100% correct.